Southern Style BBQ Ribs Traditional Slow-Smoked Recipe

 The Ribs

-• 2 racks of beef short ribs or lamb spare ribs (about 4 to 5 lbs)
+• 2 racks of pork spareribs or St. Louis cut ribs (about 4 to 5 lbs), or 1 plate of beef short ribs

 Dry Rub